gregory-lee-bartholomew/bootsync/README.md

 The /boot@? mountpoints are expected to be available early in the system start up process.
 This is usually accomplished by listing the mounts in the /etc/fstab system configuration file.
 For example, your /etc/fstab file might contain lines like the following:

-    PARTLABEL=boot@a /boot@a vfat umask=0077,shortname=lower,context=system_u:object_r:boot_t:s0,x-systemd.before=rc-bootbind.service,nofail 0 0
+    PARTLABEL=boot@a /boot@a vfat umask=0077,shortname=lower,context=system_u:object_r:boot_t:s0,x-systemd.before=bootbind.service,nofail 0 0
-    PARTLABEL=boot@b /boot@b vfat umask=0077,shortname=lower,context=system_u:object_r:boot_t:s0,x-systemd.before=rc-bootbind.service,nofail 0 0
+    PARTLABEL=boot@b /boot@b vfat umask=0077,shortname=lower,context=system_u:object_r:boot_t:s0,x-systemd.before=bootbind.service,nofail 0 0

-**IMPORTANT**: The /etc/fstab entries for the /boot@[a-z] mountpoints *must* list `x-systemd.before=rc-bootbind.service` as a mount option.
+**IMPORTANT**: The /etc/fstab entries for the /boot@[a-z] mountpoints *must* list `x-systemd.before=bootbind.service` as a mount option.

 The /boot directory should be empty and unmounted.
 These scripts will bind-mount /boot to whichever ESP is currently being used on system start up.
-You can disable the rc-bootbind systemd service and maintain the mount yourself if you wish, but /boot must be a bind mount to one of the /boot@[a-z] mountpoints.
+You can disable the bootbind systemd service and maintain the mount yourself if you wish, but /boot must be a bind mount to one of the /boot@[a-z] mountpoints.

 Once the mountpoints are configured as the scripts expect, the scripts can be copied into place and enabled.
 A makefile is provide to automate the installation process.
 To install the scripts and the selinux policy using the makefile, run the following commands while in the root of the git repository: